MicrochipTech/unicens-linux-daemon/cfg/README.md

 **11.2) Defining a Video for Linux driver instance**

 The usage of the Video for Linux (V4L2) driver is limited to video reception (sink) use cases only.
-It emulates a video capture device, as known for webcams or TV tuners.
+It provides a video capture device, as known for webcams or TV tuners.
-Doing so will easily add support for standard video players like VLC.
+Doing so will add support for standard video players like VLC.
 The isochronous video stream on INICnet will be shown along with all other available capture devices.
 The playback of the content can then start without any further configuration of the player.
-The V4L2-devices will appear also in the */dev* folder of the targets file system.
-But all V4L2-devices will start with the prefix *video* followed by an incrementing instance number.
+The V4L2-devices will also appear in the */dev* folder of the target file system.
+But all V4L2-devices will start with the prefix *video*, followed by an incrementing instance number.

 The mandatory attributes are identical to the ones used for the CDEV driver (see 11.1).

 The difference is only the name attribute.
 It is not reflected in the file name.
 Instead it can be accessed via the V4L2 ioctl API.

 Example of creating an V4L2 driver instance: